gallegodev/Rock_Paper_Scissors/README.md

 <br>
 <ul>
     <li>
-        <p>When the user clicks in one the rock, paper, scissors buttom the Java Script code chooses arandom option for the Computer player (in this case "Anubis").</p>
+        <p>When the user clicks on one of the rock, paper, scissors buttons the Java Script code chooses a random option for the Computer player (in this case "Anubis").</p>
     </li>
     <li>
-        <p>Once the 2 choices are made in between the User and the Computer, the results are displayed on the top of the game section.</p>
+        <p>Once the 2 choices are made between the User and the Computer, the results are displayed at the top of the game section.</p>
     </li>
     <li>
-        <p>The winner will be the first who makes 5 point at the score section.</p>
+        <p>The winner will be the first who makes 5 points in the score section.</p>
     </li>
     <li>
-        <p>Once the 5 points are achieved, a text in dark blue color will be shown with the result of winner of the match, and the rock, paper, scissor option wont able to be selected anymore.</p>
+        <p>Once the 5 points are achieved, a text in dark blue color will be shown with the result of the winner of the match, and the rock, paper, or scissors option won't be able to be selected anymore.</p>
     </li>
 </ul>
 <br>